Darksiders III

-Darksiders III is an Action role-playing game developed by Gunfire Games and published by THQ Nordic for PlayStation 4, Windows, Xbox One, Stadia, and Nintendo Switch.
+Darksiders III is an action role-playing game developed by Gunfire Games and published by THQ Nordic.
+The game was released for PlayStation 4, Windows, and Xbox One in November 2018.
+A Stadia version and Nintendo Switch port released in September 2021.
 It is the third entry in the Darksiders series.

-The game departs from the gameplay of the previous entries and incorporates elements from Metroidvanias and Soulslikes.
-Taking place before the first Darksiders game, the player controls Fury, one of the Four Horsemen of the Apocalypse, in her quest to capture the seven deadly sins which have taken corporeal form and escaped imprisonment.
+Darksiders III departs somewhat from the beat-em-up gameplay of the previous entries and incorporates more elements from Metroidvanias and Soulslikes.
+Taking place parallel to the first Darksiders game, the player controls Fury, one of the Four Horsemen of the Apocalypse, in her quest to capture the seven deadly sins which have taken corporeal form and escaped imprisonment.
 In their quest, players can use a variety of melee and magical weapons and gain experience points and currency to upgrade Fury's powers and weapons.

-Darksiders III received mixed reviews upon release, with many critics highlighting the technical issues and bugs on both PC and console versions as well as the too simple combat and puzzle systems.
+Darksiders III received mixed reviews from critics, who highlighted the technical issues and bugs on both PC and console versions, as well as the too simplistic combat and puzzle systems.

 Gameplay

-Darksiders III is a departure from the previous games, borrowing structure and gameplay elements from Metroidvanias and Soulslikes, the game is viewed as a mashup of elements of previous games and a new direction.
+Darksiders III is a departure from the previous games, borrowing structure and gameplay elements from Metroidvanias and Soulslikes, and the game is viewed as a mashup of elements of previous games and a new direction.
 Players take control of Fury, sister of War and Death, two of the Four Horsemen of the Apocalypse, from a third-person perspective.
 Fury, a mage who is described as the most unpredictable and enigmatic of the Four Horsemen, relies on whips, swords, flails, daggers and magic in combat.
 Fury can take on multiple different elemental forms in order to enhance her combat capabilities by granting her new weapons, attacks and traversal abilities.